-Austin shooting leaves at least 3 dead
+Austin shooting leaves at least 3 dead, police hunt for armed suspect

 Three adults were pronounced dead on scene

-At least three people are dead after an attack near downtown Austin on Sunday afternoon, according to Austin-Travis County EMS.
+At least three people are dead after a shooting near downtown Austin on Sunday afternoon, according to Austin-Travis County EMS.

+The Austin Police Department said the suspect was still at large as of approximately 1:30 p.m. local time.

+"At this time the Great Hills Trail scene is still active.
+We are still asking residents to shelter in place and report suspicious activity.
+While a suspect is still at large it appears this is a domestic situation that is isolated and there is no risk to the general public," APD wrote on Twitter.

 Three adults were pronounced dead on scene, according to Austin-Travis County EMS.